 Oh, I’m so excited to share today’s post with you!
 You see, I’m an avid reader but I also am a frugal reader who loves to save money.
-That’s why when I discovered how to get free or cheap Audible books, I knew I couldn’t keep this secret to myself!
+That’s why when I discovered how to get free and cheap Audible books, I knew I couldn’t keep this secret to myself!

 For as long as I can remember, I have always loved curling up with a good book to read.
 Now that I’m a mom of two little ones, I’m not reading the 100 books each year that I used to read (Yes, I am fast reader, too) but I am still reading quite a bit.
 What’s most important is that I am reading to and with my children because I want to instill a love of reading in them.
 Since my almost 3 year old will happily sit for 30 minutes or more, listening to me read one book after another, I think we’re off to a good start.

 Since my time for reading is more limited now, I have learned to read in all my fringe hours.
 I have thoroughly embraced the free Kindle app on my phone and love that I can pick up my book whenever I have a couple spare minutes.
 (You can read more about how to read Kindle books for free here to get this app set up for yourself.)

 I also have learned to enjoy listening to audio books.
 While my main source of audio books used to come from the library, I have since discovered several ways to get cheap or free Audible books on Amazon.
 I’m building up quite the free audio library and I wanted to share these tips and tricks with you.

 This post contains affiliate links.
 You can read more in my disclosure policy.

 You see, as a former early childhood teacher, I accumulated over a thousand picture books in my decade teaching.
 I have been in the process of sorting through them, organizing them and making sure I keep the best quality ones that the children and I both enjoy reading.
 (I firmly believe that if you don’t enjoy reading it, your child won’t either.
 Just pick a different book!)